01-edu/public/subjects/zappy/README.md

 - The game consists in managing an entire world and its population.
 That world, "Minerth" is geographically made of plains, there won't be any obstacles on it.

-- The game board is represented as a map.
-On the surface of this world, if a player leaves the board from the right, he will enter again from the left.
+- The world is spherical and the game board is represented as a map.
+So if a player leaves the board from the right, he will enter again from the left.

 ### Resources